-Local Landscape Character Area 4 Wickham Bishops Road - Upper valley slopes with pits/reservoirs
+Local Landscape Character Area 4

+Wickham Bishops Road - Upper valley slopes with pits/reservoirs

 - Located directly to the east of the village, the area comprises the farmland landscape to the north of the B1019 Maldon Road.
-The residential roads and roads and cul-de-sacs to the north of this meandering road mark the westernmost boundary while the heavily trafficked A12 provides a linear northern boundary - The eastern boundary of the area is characterised by the transition between farmland that has experienced man-made alterations, such as quarrying for sand and gravels, and the less disturbed farmland landscape in the character area to the east.
-Although both areas occupy the gently falling valley slopes to the River Blackwater, the man-made modifications are a key feature of the area - The character area marks the transition between the elevated farmland to the north, and the valley slopes to the River Blackwater to the east.
-It comprises farmland on the upper valley slopes, falling eastwards from approximately 40m AOD to 35m AOD - Land cover comprises a series of large and geometric fields under arable cultivation with occasional field hedges occasionally present.
+Recently approved housing developments mark the western boundary of the area while the heavily trafficked A12 provides a linear northern boundary. - The eastern boundary of the area is characterised by the transition between farmland that has experienced man-made alterations, such as quarrying for sand and gravels, and the less disturbed farmland landscape in the character area to the east.
+Although both areas occupy the gently falling valley slopes to the River Blackwater, the man-made modifications are a key feature of the area. - The character area marks the transition between the elevated farmland to the north, and the valley slopes to the River Blackwater to the east.
+It comprises farmland on the upper valley slopes, falling eastwards from approximately 40m AOD to 35m AOD. - Land cover comprises a series of large and geometric fields under arable cultivation with field hedges occasionally present.
 Within this farmland landscape are a series of irregularly shaped reservoirs, created as a result of former sand and gravel extraction.
 The reservoirs are fringed with a band of trees and scrub, including characteristic water's edge species such as alder and willow.
-A number of the lakes are used by angling clubs (Cleverley Mere Syndicate & Colchester Angling Preservation Society), with access for parking/fishing being from Wickham Bishops Road
+A number of the lakes are used by angling clubs (Cleverley Mere Syndicate & Colchester Angling Preservation Society), with access for parking/fishing being from Wickham Bishops Road.

-- Settlement in the area comprises a series of detached dwellings arranged along the Wickham Bishops and Maldon Roads, creating a residential cluster at their intersection.
-There is a sharp transition between the existing residential fringes beyond, and farmland within the area, reflected in the linear rear garden boundary line to Gleneagles Way and Woodham Drive.
-The density of residential development increases along the northern boundary, ranging from loosely arranged and occasionally vernacular properties on southern sections of the Maldon Road, to the geometry around Woodham Drive.
-The interface with the adjacent valley slopes is occasionally harsh, such as the geometry of the substantial conifer hedges to rear garden boundaries east of Old School Court - The well-used Wickham Bishops Road rises up the valley slopes with in the character area, providing access to the recreational facilities such as sports pitches and fishing lakes on the village fringes - The recently developed football pitches and bowling green occupy a restored quarry site on the lower valley slopes in the east, again accessed from the Wickham Bishops Road - Farmland in the south of the area is smaller scale, with pockets of pasture fringed with mature hedgerows meeting rear garden boundaries.
-The pasture extends to a further fishing lake at Lakeland Fishery, accessed from the Wickham Bishops Road - Public access from the village is limited to a path which leads into the farmland landscape from the north-eastern fringes of the village at Old School Court, off the Maldon Road, which crosses a field and follows a hedge line towards a path that runs alongside the A12.
-The path meets the slip road from the A12 adjacent to the car park to 'Ds Diner'.
-In the south of the area, a footpath runs alongside a section of the Wickham Bishops Road to provide a short off-road route set to the rear of hedges and trees along the roadside - Broad open views are possible across the open arable farmland that characterises the area, punctuated by the vegetation that fringes the reservoirs scattered across the landscape.
-Views from paths include glimpses of the distant ridge line at Wickham Bishops to the east of the River Blackwater.
-Traffic on the A12 road corridor, as well as developments on the western fringes of the nearby town of Witham, are clearly apparent in views from northernmost parts of the area
+- Settlement in the area comprises a series of detached dwellings arranged along the Wickham Bishops and Maldon Roads, creating a residential cluster at their intersection. - Recently approved development has created a new edge to the settlement.
+Housing at The Wheatsheaf site is prominent, while the Maldon Road development will create initially a harsh edge.
+New woodland planting is, however, proposed on this edge. - The well-used Wickham Bishops Road rises up the valley slopes within the character area, providing access to the recreational facilities such as sports pitches and fishing lakes on the village fringes. - The football pitches and bowling green occupy a restored quarry site on the lower valley slopes in the east. - Farmland in the south of the area is smaller scale, with pockets of pasture fringed with mature hedgerows meeting rear garden boundaries.
+The pasture extends to a further fishing lake at Lakeland Fishery, accessed from the Wickham Bishops Road. - Public access from the village is limited to a path which leads into the farmland landscape from the north-eastern fringes of the village at Old School Court, off the Maldon Road, which crosses a field and follows a hedge line to meet with a path that follows a line alongside the A12.
+The pedestrian route adjacent to the A12 continues to Ds Diner, which is on the edge of Hatfield Peverel.
+There is also a route which follows the track to Sandford's Farm, which lies on the boundary of the area. - A hedge has grown up alongside the A12 and this has reduced views into the area from the north.
+Open views across the arable farmland are available from the footpath and tracks within the area, punctuated by the vegetation that fringes the reservoirs scattered across the landscape.
+Maldon Road and Wickham Bishops Road have an enclosed character.